zarf-dev/zarf/docs/components.md

 # Zarf Components

-Zarf is pretty unopinionated regarding what runs in your cluster but it _does_ have some opinion about how to help you fill in some common functionality gaps.
+Zarf is pretty unopinionated regarding what runs in your cluster but it _does_ have am opinion about how to help you fill in some common functionality gaps.
 We call these opinions **components**.

 Think of components as something like named "capabilities".